FAQ

 Q: I heard you have a space.
 Where are you all located?

-Answer: Alhamdulillah!
-You heard right!
-We are now located at our own dedicated space at 1426 9th St NW, Washington DC 20001.
 For now, we’ll be open for guests 30 minutes before and after each gathering.
 Unfortunately, our space is NOT open during regular business hours.
 We do occasionally partner with other communities and host events elsewhere (and have some regular online offerings!): Keep an eye on the flyer and event page to see WHERE we’ll be at and please do keep us in your prayers as we settle into our new home together!

 Q: I’m outside of your space right now for an event.
 How do I get in?